DA: Man shot by Wakefield police facing charges in mother’s death

 Martin was taken to Lahey Hospital in Burlington.
 He has since undergone surgery and remains hospitalized in the intensive care unit.

-He’s expected to face a slew of charges in connection with his mother’s death, Ryan said.
+He’s expected to face a slew of charges in connection with his mother’s death and could be arraigned from his hospital bed as early as Wednesday.

 Five Wakefield officers were also taken to the hospital to be evaluated for stress.